• Log in

 Having an email list is a prerequisite for running successful email marketing campaigns.
 But how to get started with an email list when you’ve just got a website (and/or a blog) and zero signups?

 You must be thinking — but how to set up a high-converting email sign-up form?
-In this blog, we’ll share how to create the perfect subscription forms, where to add them to your website, and how successful brands are using sign-up forms for email newsletters.
-So, let’s begin.
+In this blog, we’ll share how to create the perfect email list subscription forms, where to add them to your website, and how successful brands are using sign-up forms for email newsletters

 What Makes a Great Newsletter Signup Form?

-Do you keep thinking about setting up a newsletter signup form on your website but abandon the thought often?
-The reasons might be as simple as not having the time or getting confused about what to add to your subscription form.
+Do you often think about setting up a newsletter signup form on your website but abandon the idea?
+The reasons might be as simple as not having the time or getting confused about what to include in your subscription form.

 Here are a few best practices for creating a highly converting signup form for your website: